An00bRektn/an00brektn.github.io-archive/_posts/2021-07-06-thm-presecurity.md

 ## Introduction

-[TryHackMe](https://tryhackme.com) recently released the fully developed version of their "[Pre-Security Path](https://tryhackme.com/path/outline/presecurity)".
-To celebrate, they've been running this "ticket" event (similar to the Monopoly events at fast-food chains and/or grocery stores) with ~$5,000 available in prizes.
+[TryHackMe](https://tryhackme.com) recently released the their "[Pre-Security Path](https://tryhackme.com/path/outline/presecurity)", a series of lessons intended to establish foundational knowledge for aspiring cyber security people.
+To celebrate, they've been running a "ticket" event (similar to the Monopoly events at fast-food chains and/or grocery stores) with ~$5,000 available in prizes.
 They're also asking people to review the path, which is definitely not a coincidence with me starting this blog.

 ## Act 1: But What is TryHackMe?